thingsboard/thingsboard.github.io/docs/user-guide/ui/dashboards.md

 You are able to export your dashboard to JSON format and import it to the same or another Thingsboard instance.

-In order to export dashboard you should navigate to the **Dashboards** page and click on the export button located on the particular dashboard card.
+In order to export dashboard, you should navigate to the **Dashboards** page and click on the export button located on the particular dashboard card.

 ![image](/images/user-guide/ui/export-dashboard.png)